mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Here the value [sender] represents the index of the member that will use this key to send, encoded as a uint32.

+If a group does not have a `handshake_secret` (i.e., if the group was just created and has not yet processed any group operations) and the creator wishes to send an encrypted Add, the `sender_data_key`, `handshake_key`, and `handshake_nonce` MUST be randomly generated values.
+The latter two MUST be included in the `add_key_nonce` field of the WelcomeInfo that precedes the Add.

 For application messages, a chain of keys is derived for each sender in a similar fashion.
 This allows forward secrecy at the level of application messages within and out of an epoch.